sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

 ==== Examples ====
  * Here is the Petersen Graph as constructed in the database attachment:petersen_pos.png
- * And compare with the Petersen Graph constructed the same, but plotted using the spring layout algorithm attachment:petersen_spring.png
+ * And compare with the Petersen Graph plotted using the spring layout algorithm attachment:petersen_spring.png

 == Suggestions ==